mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Outputs the constraints file of the specified application, in `cabal freeze` format, as it would be used by [`halcyon deploy`](#halcyon-deploy).
+Outputs the version constraints of the specified application, as determined by [`halcyon deploy`](#halcyon-deploy).

-Intended to quickly determine the implicit constraints of an application, and to help ensure any `cabal.config` files are overridden properly, when using options such as [`HALCYON_CONSTRAINTS`](#halcyon_constraints).
+Intended to quickly determine the implicit constraints of an application which does not include a `cabal config` file.
+Also helps ensure any `cabal.config` files are overridden properly, when using options such as [`HALCYON_CONSTRAINTS`](#halcyon_constraints).

 Not entirely a dry-run, because GHC and Cabal may need to be installed.